romaricdrigon/EasyGallery/README.txt

 You just copy this app's files on a server with Php enabled.
 In a subfolder called /photos/, you can put files & sub-folders.
 It'll list all pictures files as a gallery powered by Galleria, and sub-folders with thumbnails.

+It's best not to use big pictures files (< 0.5 mb), as thumbnails are resized one the fly, it both useless (they're displayed as 960px wide) and may provoke slowing downs.

 ****** Setup ******